 My Father Blue First Impressions

 I wasn’t expecting much when I decided to smoke one this morning.
 Convention (and practicality) dictated that I was smoking this too early.
 But my curiosity was piqued and ultimately won the day.
-The thought in my head was that this cigar represented My Father’s first foray into Honduras and I didn’t want to wait my standard four to eight weeks to smoke one.
+The thought in my head was that this cigar represented My Father’s first foray into Honduras, and I didn’t want to wait my standard four to eight weeks to smoke one.

 And now that I have, I will rest the others; and not necessarily due to practicality nor pragmatism, but simply because this tastes so damn good right now that I can tell it’s only going to get better!
 So, without further ado, here are my thoughts…

 Lighting it up, most DPG/My Father cigars I’ve had plant their flag and declare their ascendancy to strength right away.
 But the Blue takes a different tack with a much softer touch up front.
 The opening is all about cayenne over black pepper, a distinction that matters.
-It’s sharper, cleaner, more vertical.
+It’s sharper, cleaner, and more vertical.
 That’s not to say that it’s a lip burner; quite the opposite.
 But it’s pervasive while being refined.
 Leather steps in early, forming the backbone, while cedar and a touch of dried cherry flicker around the edges.

 The midpoint is where the Blue separates itself from the modern Broadleaf crowd.
 Instead of leaning into cocoa or syrupy richness, it doubles down on dry mineral, roasted wood, and a savory leather core.
 There’s a hint of cocoa, but it’s a supporting actor, not the star.